Gayatrimurali/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L03_ImportSolution.md

 1. Select **Done**.

     > The portal site will deploy.
 It can take around an hour for your site to fully deploy.

-> **Congratulations** on completing the task!
-Now, it's time to validate it.
-Here are the steps:

-- Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-- Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
-- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-- If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.

 ### Review
 In this lab, you imported Fabrikam solutions, imported data and signed up for power pages.